 Most modern mobiles have already received this update, while the latest handsets such as the Samsung Galaxy S8 and Sony Xperia XZ Premium come packing the most recent version of Nougat as standard.
 However, if you haven't updated your Android phone yet, read on to discover how to do this.

-Google has actually already launched its fresh new 2017 version of Android too, known so far only as Android O. It's possible to download Android O to your phone right now, in beta form at least, to check out some of those cool new features.
-We'll cover those features and explain how to update your handset to the Android O beta.
+Google has actually already launched its fresh new 2017 version of Android too, known as Android Oreo.
+It's possible to download Android Oreo to your phone right now, in beta form at least, to check out some of those cool new features.
+We'll cover those features and explain how to update your handset to the Android Oreo beta.

 What are the best features in Android Nougat and should I update?